Mini256/tidb-snowflake-e-commerce-demo/README.md

-# TiDB & Snowflake Integration Demo
+# A E-commerce Demo Application

+An E-commerce demo application powered by TiDB and Snowflake.